bungard/PalindromeTest/README.md

 # PalindromeTest
-For your submission, you are asked to implementa solution which will perform three primary functions.
+For your submission, you are asked to implement a solution which will perform three primary functions:

 1. Retrieve a JSON file from a remote URL.
 Your solutions should pull this from a settings file (app.config, web.config. etc).
 A sample file has been provided here: https://github.com/bungard/PalindromeTest/blob/master/string.json